-NASA sending robotic geologist to Mars to dig super deep
+Nasa sending robotic geologist to Mars to dig super deep

 It will take seven minutes for the spacecraft's entry, descent and landing.

-A slender cylindrical probe dubbed the mole is designed to tunnel nearly 16 feet (5 meters) into the Martian soil.
+A slender cylindrical probe dubbed the mole is designed to tunnel nearly 5m into the Martian soil.
 A quake-measuring seismometer, meanwhile, will be removed from the lander by a mechanical arm and placed directly on the surface for better vibration monitoring.
 InSight is actually two years late flying because of problems with the French-supplied seismometer system that had to be fixed.

-The 1,530-pound (694-kilogram) InSight builds on the design of the Phoenix lander and, before that, the Viking landers.
+The 694kg InSight builds on the design of the Phoenix lander and, before that, the Viking landers.
 They're all stationary three-legged landers; no roaming around.
 InSight stands for "Interior Exploration using Seismic Investigations, Geodesy and Heat Transport."

-Back in the late 1960s and early 1970s, the Apollo moonwalkers drilled up to 8 feet (2.5 meters) into the lunar surface so scientists back home could measure the underground flow of lunar heat.
-The moon still holds seismometers left behind by the 12 moonmen.
+Back in the late 1960s and early 1970s, the Apollo moonwalkers drilled up to 2.5m into the lunar surface so scientists back home could measure the underground flow of lunar heat.
+The moon still holds seismometers left behind by the 12 moon men.

 Previous Mars missions have focused on surface or close-to-the-surface rocks and mineral.
 Phoenix, for instance, dug just several inches down for samples.
 The Martian atmosphere and magnetic field also have been examined in detail over the decades.